Which Tesla To Buy: Your Tesla Buying Guide

 - Premium Audio Package

 - Winter package with steering wheel heating, heated washer nozzles and heated seats in the rear seat.
-A very important feature and a mistake that I didn’t buy this at that time!
+A critical feature and a mistake that I didn’t buy this at that time!
 You wouldn’t believe how often I get to hear that… 🙂

 - The sunroof on the Model S